 For beautiful sightseeing views, visit Fort Gustav (the most important fort during the Swedish period), or head to the top of the 29 m hill for vistas of Shell Beach amid the few remaining stonewalls of Fort Karl!

-By Cam Donaldson trip to Indonesia
+By Rene Wright trip to Mexico